 We are connected by our health histories – sharing health information among relatives is important too.
 The hereditary type of ATTR-CM is passed down through relatives.
 If you have relatives with heart-related issues – tell your doctor.
 If a relative is diagnosed with hereditary ATTR-CM, a doctor may suggest genetic counseling and testing for relatives.
 Genetic testing can help relatives understand what potential steps to take.

 Getting connected with information about ATTR-CM and learning from experts is also key.
 That’s why the African American Male Wellness Agency Houston is excited to partner with Pfizer, former NBA basketball player and coach Don Chaney, and Dr. Olasimbo Chiadika on a Voices for the Heart event on May 31, 2023, at 7:00 PM CT to increase awareness of ATTR-CM in our community.
 Don will share his personal diagnosis story and his experiences living with hereditary ATTR-CM.
 To register for this important event, scan the QR code below.

 Working together, we can raise awareness of hereditary ATTR-CM and help make sure that our community, friends, and family have the information they need to take charge of their health.

 *A 7-year study in London, UK found a gene mutation (ATTR V122I) was the cause of heart failure in 211 out of 1392 Afro-Caribbean patients.

-Content developed by Pfizer in collaboration with Houston Area Urban League.
+Content developed by Pfizer in collaboration with the African American Male Wellness Agency Houston.